braitsch/ofxDatGui/readme.md

 * Range Sliders
 * Dropdown Menus
 * Folders to group components together
-* Optional header & footer that allows you to collapse and drag the Gui around
+* An optional header & footer that allow you to collapse and drag the Gui around

 ##Installation

-**ofxDatGui** is built on top of C++11 and currently requires openFrameworks 0.9.0 or later which you can easily install by [cloning or downloading the repository on Github.](https://github.com/openframeworks/openFrameworks)
+**ofxDatGui** is built on top of C++11 and currently requires openFrameworks 0.9.0 or later which you can easily install by [cloning or downloading the repository from Github.](https://github.com/openframeworks/openFrameworks)

 * Once you've downloaded openFrameworks, clone or download this repository and unpack it into your openFrameworks/addons directory.